As you already understood, between the events to which the

 possible to calculate the full diversity of Christian teachings.
 But in

-fact, all these teachings turned into idle talk, or as the Scripture
+fact, all these teachings turned into idle talk, or as the Scripture says:

-in, “understanding neither what they say, nor whereof they affirm”
+“understanding neither what they say, nor whereof they affirm”